Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Window observables

-In summary, our Bayesian model average incorporates the following analysis variations: \begin{itemize} \item \textbf{Finite-volume and mass-mistuning correction ($\amuW$ only):} All correction schemes discussed above: \chpt\,(NLO and NNLO), CM, and MLLGS.
+In summary, our Bayesian model average incorporates the following analysis variations: \begin{itemize} \item \textbf{Finite-volume and mass-mistuning correction:} For $\amuLW$, variations from the following correction schemes are considered: \chpt\,(NLO and NNLO), CM, and MLLGS.
 We always correct both currents using the same scheme.
-In the case of MLLGS, we do not perform extrapolations with the coarsest, $0.15$~fm, data point as discussed in \cref{sec:latticeCorrections}. \item \textbf{Correction region ($\amuW$ only):} We include a variation on the corrections where they are computed from the range $[0.7, 1]$~fm instead of over the full W window interval.
-The reasoning for this is discussed in Ref.~\cite{FermilabLatticeHPQCD:2023jof}. \item \textbf{Continuum fits:} We perform continuum extrapolations using all fit function variations described above, including fits to the three and four finest ensembles, and four coarsest ensembles ($\amuW$ only).
+In the case of MLLGS, we do not perform extrapolations with the coarsest, $0.15$~fm, data point as discussed in \cref{sec:latticeCorrections}.
+For $\amuLSD$, we fix the finite-volume correction scheme to HP and account for mass-mistuning in the continuum fit function. \item \textbf{Correction region ($\amuLW$ only):} We include a variation on the corrections where they are computed from the range $[0.7, 1]$~fm instead of over the full W window interval.
+The reasoning for this is discussed in Ref.~\cite{FermilabLatticeHPQCD:2023jof}. \item \textbf{Continuum fits:} We perform continuum extrapolations using all fit function variations described above, including fits to the three and four finest ensembles, and four coarsest ensembles ($\amuLW$ only).
 Also included are fits that drop one of the two currents entirely.\footnote{We adjust the model priors, $\pr(M)$, of these variations so that they are equal for each current subset, which accounts for the fact that there are more variations for the local-current fits, due to different powers of $n$ in the leading $a^2 \alpha^n_s$ term.} \end{itemize}